 As already mentioned in the previous paragraph, it makes sense to check the ingredients as soon as you go shopping.
 Unfortunately, there are many different terms for sugar and it is not obvious at first glance what is sugar and what is not.

 Even if a product is marketed as “sugar free” it may still contain some.
 The list of ingredients must explicitly contain the word “sugar” only for household sugar (sucrose).

 Other types of sugar can be called, for example:

 Maltose (malt sugar)

-You will also find different types of sugar in products such as syrup (glucose syrup, invert sugar syrup, maple syrup), malt extract, whole milk powder, sweet whey powder, skimmed milk powder and syrups (agave syrup).
+You can also find different types of sugar in products such as syrup (glucose syrup, invert sugar syrup, maple syrup), malt extract, whole milk powder, sweet whey powder, skimmed milk powder and syrups (agave syrup)

 We hope we have been able to help you with shopping and choosing meals for your child's lunch box.
 We also recommend a stainless steel lunch box.
 If you have any further questions, please contact us using the contact form..